 Do not take more Olumiant than your doctor prescribes.
 Taking more than this can lead to serious side effects.

 What to do in case you take too much Olumiant

 Call your doctor if you think you’ve taken too much Olumiant.
 You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

-If you have rheumatoid arthritis (RA), your doctor may prescribe Olumiant.
+If you have rheumatoid arthritis (RA), alopecia areata, or COVID-19 that’s being treated in a hospital, your doctor may prescribe Olumiant.

 Ask your doctor for information about the risks and benefits of taking Olumiant for your condition.
 Here are a few questions to consider: